n8ta/Herpetology/README.md

 - Taxon is the general term for domain,kindgom,phylum,class,family,order,genus,species, and the plural is taxons

 # Todo:
-- Make sure we have accurate data on venomous species, this may be possible to do by hand (reports will help too)
 - Quiz on venomous as well as name
-- Add "Dead herp" to report options
 - React component for forgot password
 - Setup email
 - Show tips on species picker after guess